ybertran/Approaches-for-IoT-enhanced-PPM/README.md

 This file appears is part of the project that evaluates the LSTM model performance on a dataset of event logs.
 It loads the pre-trained Keras model from a specified file path and reads a CSV file containing event log data into a Pandas DataFrame.

+- requirements.txt

+The requirements for Python and the packages

 ## util
 Contains the files:
 - Arguments.py # Args class for handling dataset-specific arguments and parameters.
 - dataset_confs.py # Class to handle the dataset configurations
 - dataset_manager.py # Class to handle the dataset
 - EncoderFactory.py # Class to handle the encoder

 ## other
 contains license, readme, .gitignore.
 Feel free to make changes on anything.